mecmartini/soulweb-docs/docs/drupal/drupal_vm_xdebug.md

           - xdebug
           # - xhprof

-Be sure to have the following lines set as:
+Make sure to have the following lines set as:

     # XDebug configuration.
 XDebug is disabled by default for better performance.
     php_xdebug_default_enable: 1